Japal/MALDIrppa/README.md

 [![R build status](https://github.com/Japal/MALDIrppa/workflows/R-CMD-check/badge.svg)](https://github.com/Japal/MALDIrppa/actions)
 <!-- badges: end -->

 This package helps to implement a robust approach to deal with mass spectrometry (MS) data.
 It is aimed at alleviating reproducibility issues and pernicious effects of deviating signals on both data pre-processing and downstream data analysis.
 Based on robust statistical methods, it facilitates the identification and filtering of low-quality mass spectra and atypical peak profiles as well as monitoring and data handling through pre-processing, which extends existing computational tools for MS data. `MALDIrppa` integrates with and extends existing R packages for MS proteomics data.
-Helper functions are included that allow to export data into formats widely used in bioinformatics for downstream analyses.
+Helper functions are included that allow to export data into formats used for downstream analyses.

 ### Installation